Dem presidential candidates call for Kavanaugh’s impeachment

-WASHINGTON — At least two Democratic presidential candidates are calling for the impeachment of Supreme Court Justice Brett Kavanaugh in the face of a new, uninvestigated, allegation of sexual impropriety when he was in college.
+WASHINGTON — Several Democratic presidential candidates on Sunday lined up to call for the impeachment of Supreme Court Justice Brett Kavanaugh in the face of a new, uninvestigated, allegation of sexual impropriety when he was in college.

 Kavanaugh was confirmed last October after emotional hearings in the Senate over a sexual assault allegation from his high school years.
 The New York Times now reports that Kavanaugh faced a separate allegation from his time at Yale University and that the FBI did not investigate the claim.
 The latest claim mirrors one offered during his confirmation process by Deborah Ramirez, a Yale classmate who claimed Kavanaugh exposed himself to her during a drunken party.

-When he testified before the Senate last year, Kavanaugh denied all allegations of impropriety.
+When he testified before the Senate Judiciary Committee last year, Kavanaugh denied all allegations of impropriety .

-Republicans currently control the Senate, making it virtually impossible to impeach Kavanaugh, who was nominated by President Donald Trump.
+Later Sunday, Sen. Cory Booker tweeted: “This new allegation and additional corroborating evidence adds to a long list of reasons why Brett Kavanaugh should not be a Supreme Court justice.
+I stand with survivors and countless other Americans in calling for impeachment proceedings to begin.”

+Democrats control the House, which holds the power of impeachment.
+If the House took that route, a trial would take place in the Senate, where Republicans now have a majority, making it unlikely that Kavanaugh would be removed from office.

-Trump, who fiercely Kavanaugh during his contentious confirmation process, dismissed the latest allegation as “lies.”
+Trump, who fiercely defended Kavanaugh during his contentious confirmation process, dismissed the latest allegation as “lies.”

 In a tweet Sunday, Trump said Kavanaugh “should start suing people for libel, or the Justice Department should come to his rescue.”
 It wasn’t immediately clear how the Justice Department could come to the justice’s defense.